markusbuchholz/urosa_underwater_autonomy/README.md

 UROSA is built on a two-layer architecture designed to separate high-level reasoning from low-level control, all orchestrated within the ROS 2 ecosystem.

 ![UROSA Architecture Diagram](path/to/your/architecture_diagram.png)
-*<-- We recommend adding one of the main architecture diagrams from your paper here! -->*

 * **Cognitive Layer:** This is the "brains" of the operation.
 It contains the distributed network of specialized AI agents that perform tasks like planning, reasoning, and diagnostics.
 * **ROS 2 Layer:** This is the "nervous system" of the robot.
 It handles all communication between agents, interfacing with the robot's hardware (sensors and actuators), and connecting to the simulator.